-i.
 Demonstrated capacity to successfully assume responsibility comparable to that proposed for the individual in the project engagement;

-- ii.
-Demonstrated capacity to perform at a high level in multiple areas of project management; - iii.
-General breadth and extent of experience, as indicated by the number of projects and duration of individual involvement in each; - iv.
-Relevance of experience as indicated by the scope and subject matter of project experience; and - v.
+- 2. Demonstrated capacity to perform at a high level in multiple areas of project management; - General breadth and extent of experience, as indicated by the number of projects and duration of individual involvement in each; - 4.
+Relevance of experience as indicated by the scope and subject matter of project experience; and - i.
 Relevance of education, training, and certifications.